KaarisMoiLeCrane/EcoleDirecte-Plus/README_EN.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Chrome extension For a Better EcoleDirecte Website.
+Web (chromium) extension For a Better EcoleDirecte Website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

+Welcome !
 Be happy to contribute !

 ### Prerequisites